Harper College

 Number Course Title Credits

 Description: Introduces vocabulary, concepts and scientific principles used in the refrigeration and air conditioning industry.
-Studies theories on heat laws, pressures, matter, and energy; examines refrigerant chemistry and the refrigeration cycle.
+Studies theories on heat laws, pressures, matter and energy; examines refrigerant chemistry and the refrigeration cycle.
 Covers proper refrigerant management techniques and safe practices.
-Emphasizes practical application, troubleshooting techniques, measuring and testing the operation of the basic refrigeration cycle; including working with ACR copper tubing, tools, and instruments.
+Emphasizes practical application, troubleshooting techniques, measuring and testing the operation of the basic refrigeration cycle; includes working with ACR copper tubing, tools and instruments.
+Prerequisite: MTH 100, MTH 101 or higher.

 Description: Provides the student with an introduction to the manufacturing world and provides specific instruction to facilitate safe work practices in industrial environments.
 Introduces manufacturing specializations such as mechatronics, precision machining and welding.
 Covers fire safety, pressurized gases, electrical hazards, and safe machine usage.
 Students will also become acquainted with OSHA policy.
 Students will have the opportunity to earn the Safety Certification through Manufacturing Skill Standards Council (MSSC).